Finding Aids

 Research notes (2 folders)

-Box 61 Poetry (one folder of lists and tear sheets)
+Box 61 [Miscellaneous] - lists and tear sheets

 Radio and television scripts

-Song lyrics: (written, in part, in collaboration with Langston Hughes [et al.] for the 1940 Negro Exposition, Chicago, Ill.)
+These were written, in part, in collaboration with Langston Hughes [et al.] for the 1940 Negro Exposition, Chicago, Ill.

 Box 61 "Boulevard Cowboy"